robert/robert.github.com/_posts/2019-08-06-peeking-through-stock-option-exercise-windows.md

 On the other hand, whenever dollars and zeros are involved you should always at least consider the possibility that everything is the way it is because that's how the people who currently own the dollars and zeros would prefer it.

-An article on [the Triplebyte blog](https://triplebyte.com/blog/extending-stock-option-exercise-window-guide) suggests that new companies should offer ISOs that automatically convert to NSOs with a 10-year exercise window if not exercised within 90 days of leaving.
+An article on [the Triplebyte blog](https://triplebyte.com/blog/extending-stock-option-exercise-window-guide) suggests that new companies should offer *ISOs* that automatically convert to *NSOs* with a 10-year exercise window if not exercised within 90 days of leaving.
 The article also claims that existing companies with outstanding grants are entirely capable of extending the exercise windows on these grants, should they choose to do so.
 I have no idea if this is accurate, but I also have no reason or incentive to doubt it.

 It feels easy to castigate companies that decline to extend their employees' exercise windows.
-But I do have some sympathy for the (implicit or explicit) position that long-window grants are more valuable than those with short-windows, you should have read what you were signing, and why should we amend your contract to give you free money and not anyone else?
+But I do have some intellectual sympathy for the (implicit or explicit) position that long-window grants are more valuable than those with short-windows, you should have read what you were signing, and why should we amend your contract to give you free money and not anyone else?

 ## The conclusion

 There are no doubt plenty of of people who have been saying all of this for years and can't understand how everyone else is only just noticing it.
 I now personally don't think I would join a company that only offered short-windowed stock options.
 I value flexibility very highly, and have no idea what price I should sell it for.
 So when looking for your next job you may want to negotiate a little harder, demand RSUs or death, and start asking more awkward questions.